mxg/topaz/README.md

 1800.2.2017-1.0

 Verilator supports most of the SystemVerilog language, including parameterized modules, interfaces, and classes.
-Ads such, The great majority of Topaz examples ported over cleanly with no modification.
+As such, The great majority of Topaz examples ported over cleanly with no modification.
 There were a few places where we had to make some changes and a handful of examples did not function under Verilator.
 We've noted the